|Class:||Animals (Animalia) - Jointed Legs (Arthropoda) - Spiders, Scorpions, Mites & Ticks (Arachnida)|

 |This Photo:||1st Specimen|

-Thank you Dr Robert Raven for confirming the identification of this species
+Thank you Dr Robert Raven for confirming the id of this species for us

 General Species Information: